WeasonTang/weasontang.github.io/fun/cyber/cryptography.md

 ```
 The output of a hash function is typically raw bytes, which are then encoded.
 Common encodings are base64 or hexadecimal. `md5sum`, `sha1sum`, `sha256sum`, and `sha512sum` produce their outputs in hexadecimal format.
 Remember that hexadecimal format prints each raw byte as two hexadecimal digits.

+Hashing functions are designed as **one-way functions**.
+In other words, it is easy to calculate the hash value of a given input; however, it is a hard problem to find the original input given the hash value.
+In simple terms, a hard problem quickly becomes computationally infeasible in computer science.
+This computational problem has its roots in mathematics as P vs NP.

+In computer science, P and NP are two classes of problems that help us understand the efficiency of algorithms:

+- **P (Polynomial Time)**: Class P covers the problems whose solution can be found in polynomial time.
+Consider sorting a list in increasing order.
+The longer the list, the longer it would take to sort; however, the increase in time is not exponential.
+- **NP (Non-deterministic Polynomial Time)**: Problems in the class NP are those for which a given solution can be checked quickly, even though finding the solution itself might be hard.
+In fact, we don’t know if there is a fast algorithm to find the solution in the first place.

+While this is a fascinating mathematical concept that proves fundamental to computing and cryptography, it is entirely outside the scope of this section.
+But abstractly, the algorithm to hash the value will be “P” and can, therefore, be calculated reasonably.
+However, an “un-hashing” algorithm would be “NP” and intractable to solve, meaning that it cannot be computed in a reasonable time using standard computers.

 <span style="font-size: 23px;">**Why is Hashing Important?**</span>

 Hashing plays a vital role in our daily use of the Internet.
 Like other cryptographic functions, hashing remains hidden from the user.
 Hashing helps protect data’s integrity and ensure password confidentiality.